Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 "This is just...
 How long are you going to drag this out?"
 Lanz and Sena looked at each other, unsure about why this couple was quarrelling.

 "Far as long as I sparking need to!
 Until you come clean, four-eyes."
 Meanwhile, Riku and Manana had just finished meddling with their soil and walked out of sight.
 Their fights in the distance cut Noah's from his thought.
-He turned and face their direction as he heard Taion from the distance, "I can't believe this.
+He turned and faced their direction as he heard Taion from the distance, "I can't believe this.
 Someone shoot me."

 ---

+{{footnote: From this point onward till the end of this section, views will be taken from the 3rd video.}}

+After they regrouped.

+Suddenly, something caught Sena's eyes.
+"What's that?
+Hey, Mimi, you can see the **Ferronis**{{footnote: Ferronis means "flame clock levnis".
+From now onwards, we'll call it a ferronis.}}, over by the side of the big outcrop there, right?"

+They turned to her direction, "Oh yeah!"
+Hearing of Ferronis, the group got defensive.
+Taion first checked his iris, "Odd.
+I don't have any data about a colony established in this locale."

+Eunie: "Odd for sure...
+Noah, take a good look.
+Isn't it kinda... old?"

+As they looked into the distance, it was the rusty junk that laid demolished along the low coast beside the river we saw earlier.
+They were on high ground, land rolled out below them.
+"It does look like it's seen quite a bit of service."

+Lanz: "Yeah.
+I don't think they make 'em like that any more."

+Mio: "Erm...
+Do you think it's safe to be around?"

+Eunie crossed her arms: "You're freaking me out a bit here, Mio."

+Sena: "Sorry!"
+Perhaps she felt sorry for alerting them on an inexistent threat.

+Taion: "I don't think an apology is necessary."

+Mio asked him, "Do you think there could be some useful resources and stuff in there still?"

+"A possibility, certainly."
+Then, he turned and face Noah, "It's in the general direction of our objective.
+Why not investigate it?"

+He agreed, "All right.
+Let's check it out!"

+---

+As they arrived in the evening, Mio: "Crustips", the blue mantis shrimp, roamed the **Ferronis Hulk**.
+After they eradicated all the crustips, they rested there for the night.

 ### Footnotes: